s4ysolutions/grammar-tutor/README.md

 Add another constant to enum `Lesson` in `src/tutor/index.ts`.

 ### Setup database for the lesson
 Choose the correct database instance according to the selected lesson in `nextConjugationExercise` or `nextCaseExercise` in `src/tutor/tutor/default-tutor.ts`.

 ### Set up router

-Add a constant to enum `RouteId` in `src/router/index.ts`.
+Add a constant to the enum `RouteId` and property to the interface `Router` in `src/router/index.ts`.

-Add a field satisfying `Route` interface to the `DefaultRouter` class inn `src/router/default.ts` and a case branch within `go(routeId: RouteId): void` method of the same class.
+Add a field satisfying `Route` interface's property to the `DefaultRouter` class in `src/router/default.ts` and a case branch within `go(routeId: RouteId): void` method of the same class.

+Also, it is a good time to add a translation of the route title to `src/l10n/transalations.ts`

 ### Fix DI

 The class `DefaultTutor` receives the necessary components from the outside, and they must be created by DI service in the file `src/di/defaults.ts`.
 This is the place where the database instantiated.

+First add a property to interface `Di` in `src/index.ts` and next assign the instance of the database to the property.

 ### Add menu item